 Is it possible to achieve the best of both worlds: compatibility with TCP congestion control for the sake of fairness, while sustaining a smooth transmission rate for the sake of the application?
 Recent work suggests that the answer is yes.
 Specifically, several so called TCP-friendly congestion-control algorithms have been proposed.
 These algorithms have two main goals.
 One is to slowly adapt the congestion window.
 This is done by adapting over relatively longer time periods (e.g., an RTT) rather than on a per-packet basis.
 This smooths out the transmission rate.
 The second is to be TCP friendly in the sense of being fair to competing TCP flows.
 This property is often enforced by ensuring that the flow’s behavior adheres to an equation that models TCP’s behavior.
 Hence, this approach is sometimes called equation-based congestion control.

-We saw a simplified form of the TCP rate equation in in an earlier section.
-The interested reader is referred to the papers cited at the end of this chapter for details about the full model.
+We saw a simplified form of the TCP rate equation in an earlier section.
 For our purposes, it is sufficient to note that the equation takes this general form:

 which says that to be TCP-friendly, the transmission rate must be inversely proportional to the round-trip time (RTT) and the square root of the loss rate (\(\rho\)).
 In other words, to build a congestion control mechanism out of this relationship, the receiver must periodically report the loss rate it is experiencing back to the sender (e.g., it might report that it failed to receive 10% of the last 100 packets), and the sender then adjusts its sending rate up or down, such that this relationship continues to hold.
 Of course, it is still up to the application to adapt to these changes in the available rate, but as we will see in the next chapter, many real-time applications are quite adaptable.